-This Cherry Coconut Upside-Down Cake is absolutely delicious.
+This Cherry Upside-Down Cake is absolutely delicious.
 Sweet coconut cake combined with sour cherries (aka pie cherries) is the perfect sweet and sour combination.
 It's a beautiful colorful one layer cake that you'll want to share with friends and family and it's super easy to make.

 A few years ago I discovered sour cherries and each year I try at least one new dessert with these cherries as the main ingredient.
 This year it's this wonderful cherry upside-down cake.
 If you love sour cherries or if you've never tried them check out my other recipes featuring these delicious cherries - Sour Cherry Galette and Mascarpone Sour Cherry Ice Cream.